Want to Learn More?

 Scholarship Opportunities

 First, the William C. Borst Anti-Vivisection Scholarship provides a full-tuition scholarship for an incoming Animal Law LLM or MSL student who is interested in anti-vivisection work, including through policy development, scholarship, or advocacy.
 Priority is given to applicants passionate about ending the use of companion dogs in research.
 All applicants to the MSL and LLM programs are considered for the scholarship.
 Please note and explain your interest and experience in the personal statement provided as part of the admissions process.
-Applications are due by May 1, 2025, for Fall 2025 start in the advanced degree program.
 Learn more, including how to apply, here for the MSL and here for LLM.

 Scroll to Top